-Using an expanded set of 50 ME CpGs associated with season of conception in samples from older infants (26), we validated our previous finding (23) of increased ME methylation in rainy season conceptions in the younger cohort analysed here.
-Biomarker concentrations differed by season in ways that have been previously described (23), forming a profile with higher methylation potential in the rainy season compared to the dry season.
-In the original MDEG study we found that periconceptional concentrations of B2 were positively associated with offspring methylation and Hcy, while B6 and cysteine were inversely associated (23).
-In these current analyses we found the same association with Hcy, however not with B2, B6 or cysteine.
-Instead, in crude analyses we found that SAM:SAH was positively associated with methylation, in line with the expected effect of these intermediary metabolites on methylation potential (33).
+methylation and Hcy, whereas vitamin B-6 and cysteine were inversely associated (23).
+In these current analyses, we found the same association with Hcy, but not with vitamin B-2, vitamin B-6, or cysteine.
+Instead, in crude analyses, we found that SAM:SAH was positively associated with methylation, in line with the expected effect of these intermediary metabolites on methylation potential (33).
 The differences between the current and previous analyses could reflect the reduced sample size in this updated analysis (due to the smaller number of samples with Illumina 450k array data), additional adjustment covariates used, or the larger panel of MEs used to derive a univariate methylation score in the current study.
 The associations reported here help explain why there is evidence of a crude association between PC1 and methylation.
-Homocysteine has been associated with decreased methylation in several cross-sectional studies (52).
-Taken in isolation folate did not show an association with methylation in this study, and this has also been the case in other studies (53-55).
+Homocysteine has been associated with decreased methylation in several cross-sectional studies (58).
+Taken in isolation, folate did not show any association with methylation in this study, and this has also been the case in other studies (59-61).
 However, folate did load strongly onto PC1, which showed a positive association with methylation in the dry season model.
-Increased maternal periconceptional folate status has been associated with increased methylation in infants at a differentially methylated region of RXRA (56).
-However, this pattern is not consistent, and inverse associations between fetal periconceptional folate exposure and methylation have also been found at STX11, OTX2, TFAP2A, CYS1 and LEP (39,56,57).
+Increased maternal periconceptional folate status has been associated with increased methylation in infants at a differentially methylated region of retinoid X receptor alpha (RXRA) (62).
+However, this pattern is not consistent, and inverse associations between fetal periconceptional folate exposure and methylation have also been found at syntaxin 11 (STX11), orthodenticle homeobox 2 (OTX2), transcription factor AP-2 alpha (TFAP2A), cystin 1 (CYS1), and leptin (LEP) (39, 62, 63).

-Predictors of methylation by season of conception from multivariable analyses
+Predictors of methylation by SoC from multivariable analyses